Empowering Multi-Robot Cooperation via Sequential World Models: Methodology

 At each timestep $t$, agent $v^i$ samples $N$ candidate action sequences of horizon $H$, denoted $a^i_{t:t+H}$, from the initial distribution guided by the actor.
 Conditioned on its latent state and the received message, the agent performs latent rollouts with its local world model to predict future trajectories.
 The value of each trajectory is then estimated as

 where $V^i_{t+H}$ represents the value estimate of a sampled action sequence, computed as the sum of predicted rewards over the horizon plus the terminal value given by the critic.
 Then, candidate sequences are ranked according to their evaluated values, and the highest-scoring subset is selected as the elite set.
-The action distribution is updated toward the statistics of these elite trajectories, thereby concentrating future sampling around high-value regions and progressively refining the search space. \footnote{~The details of the planner and its implementationare provided in Appendix~\ref{subsec:app-planner-process} and ~\ref{sec:app-implemention}.}
+The action distribution is updated toward the statistics of these elite trajectories, thereby concentrating future sampling around high-value regions and progressively refining the search space.
+For further details, please refer to Appendix~\ref{subsec:app-planner-process}.

-After several iterations until convergence, the optimized action sequence and predicted trajectory are transmitted as a communication message to the next agent, which repeats the same planning procedure.
-This sequential communication--planning paradigm substantially reduces communication overhead and enhances multi-agent cooperation efficiency through explicit intention sharing.
+After several iterations until convergence, the optimized action sequence and predicted trajectory are transmitted as a message to the next agent, which repeats the same planning procedure.
+This sequential planning paradigm substantially enhances multi-agent cooperation efficiency through explicit intention sharing.

 \textbf{Low-pass Action Smoothing.} To prevent mechanical wear caused by abrupt action changes, we integrate a low-pass filtering strategy~\citep{kicki2025lpmppi}.
 In each planning iteration, sampled action sequences are filtered along the temporal dimension to suppress high-frequency fluctuations.
 This smoothing enforces gradual action transitions across timesteps, reducing control discontinuities and promoting stable, consistent behavior on physical robots.
 Further details are provided in Appendix~\ref{subsec:app-lp-mppi}.